 7. Most people forget about this one, but you can also superset flyes for chest with reverse flyes for rear deltoids – the two movements are exactly opposite / reciprocal.
 Normally chest and shoulders wouldn’t be considered an antagonist superset, but the rear deltoids are more like part of your back.

-8. With antagonist supersets you take little or no rest between each pair of exercises, then after the two exercises in a row, you take a rest period before doing the superset pair again (important).
+8. With antagonist superset combinations you take little or no rest between each pair of exercises, then after the two exercises in a row, you take a rest period before doing the superset pair again (important).
 Two minutes is standard, but one minute may be enough for small muscles like arms that aren’t so taxing.
 If you don’t take the rest break after each superset pair, you’ll get done even faster, but you won’t recover completely and your strength and performance will drop.

 So now let me give you a bunch of examples of antagonist superset workouts.
 Make a note that the order of the exercises is reversible and in fact, it’s a not a bad idea to switch the order for variety from time to time or even every other workout.